Souruly/souruly.github.io/src/content/projects/20210305 - Corona Simulator/basic.md

 ---
 title: "Simulating the spread of Covid-19"
 tags: ["Epidemiology"]
-description: "Simulating the spread of Covid-19"
+description: "Interactive simulation of how diseases spread"
 author: "Sourav Kulkarni"
 date: "2020-03-17"
 ---